spacetimeengineer/mupy/README.md

 ## Note from the developer

 mupy has grown too large for a single developer to responsibly maintain the system.
 The reason is that there are caveats and inefficiencies which are things only experts from a larger community could solve.

+### Caveats
+The first important caveat is that mupy is a python package but it's use requires an enviornment in addition to python which makes things slightly more complex when setting up.
+The reason for this is mupy was designed to support teams and operations.
+As a result of this requirement that an enviornment is set up it was difficult for me to develop a full windows and mac solution.
+Part of this is due to my lack of non-linux archetexture, part of it is beacus I dont like maintaining multipme source codes.
+Since I take advantage of linux file systems in this .

 ## Overview